joe-vanleeuwen/theironyard.github.io/source/education/coderdojo/electronics/index.markdown

 #### Do I need to sign any legal paperwork in order for my child to take the class?

 We require every student to have a waiver/release form signed by a parent or guardian.
-You will recieve a link to this form when you sign up for a ticket. x
+You will recieve a link to this form when you sign up for a ticket.

 {% sidebar %}